StevensSEC/softe.club/sec.club/src/articles/events/pimp-my-terminal/pimp-my-terminal.md

 [Bash Cheatsheet](/bash-cheatsheet)

+<span style="background:red">TODO: Powershell cheatsheet</span>

+# FAQ

+### What should I do?

+Pimp My Terminal is about helping you customize your dev environment to *work for you*.
+If you see something that you think would be useful, set it up.

+### What is the difference between a terminal and a shell?

+A terminal is a program hosts a shell.
+A shell is a program that takes a user's input, parses it, and runs it.

+On Windows, the lines are a little bit blurred because the shell can also just provide a terminal by default, if needed.

 # IDEs

 Your IDE is the easiest place to start making your environment something that works for you.

 ### VS Code